In this article

 What is procurement management?

-When executed well, procurement management reduces vendor costs and eliminates inefficiencies in your sourcing supply chain.
 Typically, procurement management involves everything from sourcing products, negotiating prices, purchasing them, and paying for them once a supplier delivers their product or service.

 Procurement management is often confused with procurement planning.
 The latter is a series of processes that defines procurement tasks for an upcoming period.
 It is a high-level process that doesn't deal with the day-to-day aspects of procurement that procurement management teams handle.

-Step 1: Define business needs
+Step 1: Define your business needs

-Step 2: Build a potential vendor list
+Step 2: Build a list of potential vendors

 The next step is to begin screening vendors that can help you achieve your goals.
 Most companies screen vendors based solely on price.
 But it’s better to focus on additional criteria like product quality, potential ROI, and future enhancements.